- Philosophy of The Canadian Journal for the Scholarship of Teaching and Learning

 - Is the quality of writing adequate?

 To achieve a three month turn-around time, it is necessary for authors to present manuscripts that meet the journal’s formatting expectations, that have complete and accurate references, and that any tables or figures are in a format acceptable to the journal.
 Research articles involving human participants should also confirm (within the body of the manuscript) that required ethics clearances were received for the work.
-Manuscripts must be accompanied by a cover letter that indicates that the manuscript is being submitted solely to CJSoTL, that the manuscript represents new, unpublished findings or arguments, and, for research articles, that the study was approved by your institutional ethics review board.
+Manuscripts must be accompanied by a cover letter that indicates that the manuscript is being submitted solely to CJSoTL, that the manuscript represents new, unpublished findings or arguments, and, for research articles involving human participants, that the study was approved by your institutional ethics review board.
 For further information, please see the Reviewers' Rubric.

 The Canadian Journal for the Scholarship of Teaching and Learning ("Journal") is the official journal of The Society for Teaching and Learning in Higher Education ("Society").
 The Journal publishes research and commentary on the scholarship of teaching and learning.